Covid-19 / Coronavirus - SEND resources and information (WCC)

 It is critical that all children, young people and their families are aware of the available support and are able to access this over the coming weeks and months.

 There is a wide range of support available that can be accessed online, by phone and by text.
-In addition to this, our usual face-to-face services are adapting their approaches, so as to be able to continue to provide support remotely.

-You can contact your local Child and Adolescent Mental Health Service
+You can contact your local Child and Adolescent Mental Health service.

 - Westminster CAMHS